About This Hobby and Our Photography

 take photos.

-I am a transit historian.
-I use a number of methods to document the history of
+We are transit historians.
+We use a number of methods to document the history of

 all photographically recording transit systems.
-I've encountered the occasional
+We've encountered the occasional

-driver who doesn't "want their photo taken".
-I have seen a Q and
+employee who doesn't "want their photo taken".
+We have seen a Q and

 A sheet from an ETS EIW session that included a question relating to people